 Chase Slate is currently the only credit card that offers 0% APR promotional financing on balance transfers, with no balance transfer fee.
 New cardholders receive 15 months of interest-free financing on balance transfers completed within 60 days, with no fees.
 Customers also receive 15 months of 0% APR introductory financing on new purchases.
 Other tools that can help as you manage your debt include a free monthly FICO score, as well as access to Chase’s Blueprint program.
 Blueprint includes budgeting and goal-setting tools that empower you to control your debt by paying it off on a schedule that you create.
 You can also use Blueprint to avoid interest charges by paying off some purchases in full while carrying a balance on others.
 There is no annual fee for this card.

 This card offers a competitive standard interest rate and a low fee structure.
-With this card, you receive a standard interest rate of just 8% (variable) which applies to both new purchases and balance transfers.
-In addition, there are no balance transfer fees for this card, making it a good option for debt consolidation.
+With this card, you receive a standard interest rate of just 13.99% Variable, which applies to both new purchases and balance transfers.
 Finally, the Barclaycard Ring is managed in part by cardholders through their online community.
 There is no annual fee for this card.

 This offer for the Discover it card features 18 months of interest-free financing on balance transfers (with a 3% balance transfer fee), and six months of 0% APR on new purchases.
 Cardholders can benefit from Discover’s policies of waiving the first late payment fee and having no penalty interest rate (though do keep in mind that a late payment will still show up on your credit report, and may negatively affect your credit scores).
 Discover also provides customers with a free credit score.
 In addition, this card is a rewards card that offers 5% cash back on up to $1,500 spent each quarter on purchases from select categories of merchants, and 1% cash back on all other purchases.
 There is no annual fee for this card.